docwarems/jmc-tutorial/docs/README.md

 ### Exercise 2b - Hot Methods

 One class of profiling problems deals with finding out where the application is spending the most time executing.
-Such a “hot spot” is usually a very good place to start optimizing your application, as any effort bringing down the computational overhead in such a method will affect the overall execution of the application a lot.
+Such a "hot spot" is usually a very good place to start optimizing your application, as any effort bringing down the computational overhead in such a method will affect the overall execution of the application a lot.

-Like any good cooking show, we’ve provided you with pre-recorded recordings to save you from having to wait another few minutes for the recording to finish.
+Like any good cooking show, we've provided you with pre-recorded recordings to save you from having to wait another few minutes for the recording to finish.

 Open the 02_JFR_HotMethods/hotmethods_before.jfr recording.